nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## Call for Plenary Events

-We are also open to receiving proposals for plenary events that facilitate discussions on current trends, for example the utilization of artificial intelligence in research, sustainable research practices, the impact of climate change on research, and ways to promote inclusivity in our research community.
-Deadline for plenary event proposals is extended to July 7, 2023 and can be sent by e-mail to the organizing committee (OC@psychonomie.nl).
+We are also open to receiving proposals for plenary events that facilitate discussions on current trends, for example the utilization of artificial intelligence in research, sustainable research practices, the impact of climate change on research, and ways to promote inclusivity in our research community. **Call CLOSED**.

 ## Plenary and poster presentations